SDGforskning/sdg-strings/SDG02_query_action_WoS.md

                 )
             )
-          OR "value addition" OR "non-farm employment" OR "off-farm employment" OR
+          OR "value addition" OR "non-farm employment" OR "off-farm employment" OR "access*" OR "barrier$" OR "obstacle$"
-            (
-              ("access*" OR "barrier$")
-              NEAR/5
-                ("farmland$" OR "land" OR "resources"
-                OR "financial service$" OR "banking" OR "microfinance" OR "credit" OR "microcredit" OR "insurance" OR "microinsurance"
-                OR "market$" OR "marketing" OR "traders" OR "trade" OR "agricultur* input$" OR "farm input$" OR "water" OR "machinery" OR "equipment" OR "technology"
-                OR "farm* experience" OR "information" OR "training" OR "equitab*" OR "inequitab*"
-                )
-            )
-          OR "land grab*"
+          OR "land grab*" OR "tenure"
-          OR "tenure"
           OR
             ("right$" NEAR/5 ("farmland$" OR "land" OR "property") )